Carl Myerscough: Track and field

 While competing for the University of Nebraska–Lincoln Carl gained two indoor (2002–03) and two outdoor (2003–04) NCAA Division 1 championships.
 He graduated from the University of Nebraska–Lincoln in 2004, with a degree in Fine Art and was British champion in the shot put ten times consecutively from 2003 to 2012.
 He also competed in four IAFF World Championships.

 In 2002 Commonwealth Games in Manchester, Carl won bronze in the Shot put.
 In 2003, he exceeded the British record with a best of 21.92m set in winning the NCAA championships in Sacramento, California, although the performance was not ratified by UK Athletics.
 In 2004, he won the European Cup in Bydgoszcz, Poland with a throw of 20.85m.
 In 2010 Commonwealth Games in Delhi Carl won bronze in the discus throw.

 Myerscough was a ten-times British shot put champion after winning the British AAA Championships title from 2003 to 2006 and the British Athletics Championships title from 2007 to 2012.
 Additionally, Myerscough was the British discus throw champion in 2005 and 2006.

 During Carl's early career, he failed a drug test which resulted in a ban from competing for two years.
-His lifetime ban from the Olympics stemming from this sanction was subsequently overturned by the Court of Arbitration for Sport and in 2012, Carl became an Olympian by taking part in the 2012 Summer Olympics in London.
+The ban was subsequently overturned by the Court of Arbitration for Sport and in 2012, Carl became an Olympian by taking part in the 2012 Summer Olympics in London.